 Many historical Pinyon-Juniper vegetation treatments, were conducted throughout the study area (Pilliod et al. (2017)).
 However, akin to a great proportion of other such treatments globally, most of these were marginally effective (Ding & Eldridge (2022)).
 This is likely due to the potential of those ecological sites not including a mixed grass and shrub land more desirable for livestock use.

 Currently three trajectories for Pinyon-Juniper cover exists in the study area.
 The first is the regrowth of Pinyon-Juniper on sites which were historically treated, and cannot support mixed grass-shrublands, and which are being allowed to naturally re-vegetate.
-The second is that a lack of certain disturbances, e.g. fire, at certain Ecological Sites is resulting in increases in Pinyon-Juniper as natural process of succession, i.e. these are parts of the landscape where the final vegetation community is PJ, but which via certain disturbances may be kept in a grass-shrub condition.
+The second is that a lack of certain disturbances, e.g. fire, at certain Ecological Sites is resulting in increases in Pinyon-Juniper as natural process of succession, i.e. these are parts of the landscape where the climax vegetation community is PJ, but which via certain disturbances may be kept in a grass-shrub condition.
 The third trajectory is that Pinon-Juniper are encroaching into ecological sites where trees are not expected due to the absence of naturally occurring processes, and are starting to promote their own expansions via feedback loops (CITE).
 In areas such as this multiple functionalities of the land are reduced, and are sites where vegetation treatments are highly desirable from a variety of ecosystem services perspectives (@), and which are capable of regaining ground for livestock usage (Anadon et al. (2014), Archer et al. (2017), Morford et al. (2022)).

 The higher cover of trees than expected throughout the study area identifies ecological sites which vegetation treatments which involve tree removal can be implemented.
 Due to the effects of woody encroachment on the production of species which are used as forage by livestock, removals of low percentages